 Dates to observe … or avoid — Unless you like big crowds, avoid the church on December 12th when hundreds of thousands of pilgrims visit.
 If you love music, visit November 22nd when thousands of mariachis arrive to honor Saint Cecilia, the patron saint of music.

-Responsible Travel — Those entering the sanctuaries should be respectful of those who are worshipping.
+Responsible Travel — Those entering the sanctuaries should be respectful of those who are worshiping.
 Flash photography is NOT permitted in most churches and sometimes tripods are prohibited.
 It’s best to dress appropriately — no shorts and please remove your hat.
 If you have a cell phone or smartphone, turn it off.
 (Favor de apagar su celular o smartphone.)

 Elsewhere on the Web